 Inside this article

-5. Customize the look and feel of your button by choosing its size, color, icon, and badge value if desired.
+Finally, customize the look and feel of your button by choosing its size, color, icon, and badge icon!

 Voilà!
 You've got a beautiful button: